jamesphillipturpin/x-factor/README.md

 ## Call to Action

-If you want help with a similar or related project, let the me, the author jamesphillipturpin, know.
+If you want help with a similar or related project, please contact the author jamesphillipturpin.
 I am also a licensed structural engineer, and experienced with algorithmic trading.
-If you have an AI project that intersects one of those fields, it may be an especially good fit.
+I also took classes related to AI at Caltech.
+If you have an AI related project that intersects one of those fields, it may be an especially good fit.

 # Wolverine